rapidsai/docs/README.md

 Pull requests opened against `rapidsai/docs` are copied to a `pull-request/<number>` branch by the RAPIDS copy-PR bot.
-That branch builds the portal with its canonical `https://docs.nvidia.com/datascience/` base URL and generates a preview of the eventual `docs.rapids.ai` redirects.
+That branch builds the full `docs.rapids.ai` compatibility site and validates its generated redirects.
 Netlify's repository integration separately creates a site preview.

 Merges to `main` and the daily scheduled workflow publish the portal to `docs.nvidia.com/datascience/`.
 The independently published `docs.nvidia.com/datascience/deployment/` subtree is explicitly preserved.
-Production publishing to `docs.rapids.ai` remains frozen until the manually triggered redirect workflow passes its migration-completeness gate.
-Run that workflow with temporary redirects first, then switch to permanent redirects after the cutover is verified.
+The companion compatibility workflow assembles and publishes the remaining API documentation to `docs.rapids.ai`, with redirects for migrated API versions and portal routes.
+Redirects default to temporary status `302`; set the `DOCS_RAPIDSAI_REDIRECT_STATUS` repository variable to `301` after the cutover is verified, or select a status in a manual workflow run.

 ## Repository layout